Updated October 2025.

-The University Diploma must be obtained from a 3-4 year bachelors degree program at an accredited College or University.
-University Diplomas obtained from an online university are accepted as long as it an accredited school.
+The Bachelor’s Degree must be obtained from a 3-4 year bachelor’s degree program at an accredited College or University.
+Bachelor’s Degrees obtained from an online university are accepted as long as it is an accredited school.

 Undergraduates & Individuals Completing their Degree

-Those that have not graduated can still apply to the teaching programs in South Korea.
-You must however obtain a Letter of Intent to Graduate from their university’s admissions office.
-The letter must be printed on official school letterhead, state your anticipated graduation date, state the expected date that you will receive your diploma, and contain a ink signature by an office official or an official school stamp.
+Those who have not graduated can still apply to the teaching programs in South Korea.
+You must, however, obtain a Letter of Graduation/Expected Graduation from their university’s admissions office.
+The letter must be printed on official school letterhead, state your anticipated graduation date, state the expected date that you will receive your diploma, and have a signature by an office official or an official school stamp.
+It is better if you can submit the original physical letter, but a digital copy of the letter generally is ok.

 Photocopy, Notorization, & Apostille